mangila/webshop/README.md

 ***This is NOT a production-ready application, just mock services with made-up Payment Providers & Delivery Providers***
 ***For Educational purposes only***

-A mock webshop application built with Spring Boot, PostgreSQL, and React Vite for both the Webshop UI and Admin UI.
+A mock webshop application built with Spring Boot, PostgreSQL, and React Vite for Admin Web UI and Flutter for Webshop UI

 ## Project Overview